Work About Resume ↗ Contact

 thinks about them.

-I'm Ravjeet Kaur, a UX Designer in the San Francisco Bay Area.
+I'm Ravjeet Kaur, a Product Designer in the San Francisco Bay Area.
 After six years as a QA Engineer in enterprise software, I crossed over to design — and I brought everything with me.
 I understand how products break, how teams collaborate, and how to close the gap between a beautiful design and a working one.

 From quality engineering